Program on Vehicle and Mobility Innovation

-PVMI’s network includes more than 50 prominent scholars of innovation, strategy, technology, operations, organization, and human resources, who have conducted interdisciplinary, often collaborative, research at more than 25 universities worldwide.
-This network of scholars has combined insights from engineering, economics, sociology, political science, and management perspectives to produce innovative, influential research; establish benchmarking standards; and probe topics across the automotive value chain.
-They share a commitment to gathering primary data—both quantitative and qualitative—during field research and developing knowledge of the industry context to deepen the theoretical and empirical contributions of their work.
+PVMI’s network includes more than 50 prominent scholars who conduct interdisciplinary, often collaborative research at more than 25 universities worldwide.
+These scholars combine insights from engineering, economics, sociology, political science, and management to produce influential research, establish benchmarking standards, and probe topics across the automotive value chain.

 Originally founded at the Massachusetts Institute of Technology in 1979 as the International Motor Vehicle Program (IMVP), the program was restructured and renamed as part of its incorporation into the Mack Institute in 2013.

-John Paul MacDuffie is a leading researcher of the auto industry.
-He is a Professor of Management at the Wharton School, a Mack Institute Core Team member, and the Director of PVMI.
+The director of PVMI, John Paul MacDuffie, is a leading researcher of the auto industry and a Professor of Management at the Wharton School.

 Disruptive Vehicle Forecasting Challenge

 Since 2016, PVMI has teamed up with Good Judgment Inc. to run the Vehicle Innovations Forecasting Challenge, a crowdsourced tournament that explores whether we are on the cusp of a tipping point for the development and adoption of electric and autonomous vehicles.